 Research and analysis is key in understanding the current and future threats that might impact an organisation and its global supply chain.
 Once a risk picture has been developed, more accurate decisions can be made on an approach that best protects an organisation.

-Technology plays an increasing and integral role within organisation assurance and the mitigation of risk from the collection and analysis of data, cyber security and crime reporting, to racking and audit of supply chains that includes mitigating counterfeit goods and materials being introduced.
+Technology plays an increasing and important role within organisation assurance and the mitigation of risk from the collection and analysis of data, cyber security and crime reporting, to protect and audit of supply chains that includes mitigating counterfeit goods and materials being introduced.

-Measuring an organisations development and performance is built into our engagement, from the introduction of a program of awareness and training, to the use of technologies and identifying global technologies that will enhance an organisations performance and reduce their risk and enhance risk measurement.
+Measuring development and performance is built into our engagement, from the introduction of a programme of awareness and training, to the use of technologies and identifying global technologies that will enhance an organisations performance and reduce their risk and enhance risk measurement.